 - In recent years the EU has grappled with challenges to its unity, including Brexit, the ongoing refugee crisis, and disagreement over further integration.

-However, the EU has been buffeted by a series of crises in recent years that have tested its cohesion, including the 2008 global financial crisis, an influx of migrants from Africa and the Middle East, and Brexit negotiations.
-In early 2020, the bloc struggled to craft a collective response to the outbreak of a new coronavirus disease, COVID-19.
+However, the EU has been buffeted by a series of crises in recent years that have tested its cohesion, including the 2008 global financial crisis, an influx of migrants from Africa and the Middle East, Brexit negotiations, and the economic fallout of the COVID-19 pandemic.
+Most recently, the bloc has scrambled to respond to aggression by Russian President Vladimir Putin, with tensions reaching a head in 2022 after Russia’s invasion of Ukraine created millions of refugees and threatened a broader war.

 Today, the EU is a powerful player on the world stage, but the complexity of its many institutions can often confuse.
 Here’s a closer look at what the EU is and how it works.